-Baccharis is a secondary pioneer plant (which means that it is one of the first shrubs to appear after other plants have been removed by cultivation or fire) in plant communities such as coastal sage scrub and chaparral.
-While common in coastal sage scrub, it does not regenerate under a closed shrub canopy because seedling growth is poor in the shade.
+Baccharis is a secondary pioneer plant—one of the first shrubs to appear after other plants have been removed by cultivation or fire—in chaparral plant communities.
+While common in coastal sage scrub sites, it does not regenerate under a closed shrub canopy because seedling growth is poor in the shade.